 - Open banking and technological advances have resulted in the development of firms who provide impressive and innovative technologies that disrupt the payment market as we know it.

-- However, the players in the payment sector are subject to more significant challenges than ever before, which threaten to derail their growth or, at worst, result in corporate failure.
+- However, the players in the payment sector are subject to more significant challenges than ever before, which threatens to derail their growth or, at worst, result in corporate failure.

-- Capital requirements – Firms need to plan for capital requirement increases, particularly when requirements are volume driven.
-These capital requirements are typically ring-fenced cash which are not usable for trading/growth.
+- Capital requirements: Firms need to plan for capital requirement increases, particularly when requirements are volume driven.
+These capital requirements are typically ring-fenced cash which is not usable for trading/growth.

 SWDP and Solvency review

 - The Firm is an FCA regulated e-money institution, which also offered access to cryptocurrencies.

 - As a result of concerns over its AML control framework, the Firm was subject to regulator investigation and restrictions.

 - We undertook a review of the Firm’s solvent wind down plan, including its medium-term cash flow forecasts, to understand whether the Firm could remediate its control framework or be wound up on a solvent basis.